polaris-slo-cloud/polaris-slo-framework/ts/libs/core/src/lib/metrics-query/README.md

         * **Important:** If a sample has multiple values (possible in Google MQL, called value columns), `T` should be an interface that contains a property for each possible value column.
 * `T`
     * any basic TypeScript data type
-    * any interface in case of multi-valued samples (possible in MQL)
+    * any interface in case of multi-valued samples (possible in MQL or a field set with multiple values in [Flux](https://docs.influxdata.com/influxdb/cloud/reference/key-concepts/data-elements/#fields))

 ## Operations